Anon-Planet/thgtoa/chatrooms-rules.md

 - No hate speech (No racism, no homophobia, no transphobia...)
 - No spammerino (scams, ads, flooding...)
 - No doxxing
-- No Porn, no Gore, no Hentai...
+- No NSFW content (no Porn, no Gore, no Hentai...)
 - All of the above can result in an insta-ban depending on the severity

 #### Exceptions:<a name="exceptions"></a>